symentis/Palau/README.md

   return $0.map { $0 < 10 } ?? false
 }

-/// the PalauDefaultsEntry with the key "ensuredIntValue" has 2 rules
+/// the PalauDefaultsEntry with the key "intValueMin10" has 2 rules
 /// - 1. when the value is nil - we will get or set 10
 /// - 2. when the value is less than 10 (see lessThan10 closure) - we will also get or set 10
-/// - the ensure function can be chained public static var ensuredIntValue: PalauDefaultsEntry<Int> {
+/// - Add as many chainable rules as you like public static var intValueMin10: PalauDefaultsEntry<Int> {
-  get { return value("ensuredIntValue")
+  get { return value("intValue")
     .whenNil(use: 10)
     .ensure(when: lessThan10, use: 10) }
   set { }
 }

-/// try setting the property to 8 PalauDefaults.ensuredIntValue.value = 8
+/// try setting the property to 8 PalauDefaults.intValueMin10.value = 8
 /// property ensured to be >= 10
-assert(PalauDefaults.ensuredIntValue.value == 10)
+assert(PalauDefaults.intValueMin10.value == 10)
+/// try setting the property to 11 PalauDefaults.intValueMin10.value = 11
+assert(PalauDefaults.intValueMin10.value == 11)
 ```

 ## Custom Types